dfinity/portal/docs/developer-docs/setup/vs-code.md

 ### Other Features

-- The Motoko VS Code extension provides schema validation and autocompletion for `dfx.json` files.
+- The Motoko VS Code extension also provides schema validation and autocompletion for `dfx.json` files.
 - Hover over almost anything to view type information and/or explanations from `///` doc comments.
 - The extension automatically detects Motoko packages from [MOPS](https://mops.one/) and [Vessel](https://github.com/dfinity/vessel) config files.
 - In case you're hoping to learn Motoko without downloading `dfx`, the Motoko VS Code extension works on all major operating systems (including Windows).